TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 This requires that you have well-defined interfaces and protocols of interaction.
 You also need some way of routing information between your services.
 This routing system then gives you the ability to replace a service with another.

 When introducing smaller services we use the [strangler pattern](https://www.redhat.com/architect/pros-and-cons-strangler-architecture-pattern).
-Tt is a powerful pattern that lets you gradually replace parts of a system with new parts.
+It is a powerful pattern that lets you gradually replace parts of a system with new parts.
 When you already have services you use your data-routing -system to route information to the new service instead of the old one.

 ### Team topology
 This is a bit of a meta-reason, but it is an important one.
 By splitting up your team into smaller teams also split system into smaller services.
 You can use your team-structure as a blueprint for your system architecture.
 In fact, your system architecture cannot help but reflect your team structure.